hyehudai/wireduck/README.md

 ---
 # DuckDB Wireduck Extension
+#### Dissection is the first step to analysis.  ><(((('>

 ![Description](./docs/wireduck.jpg)

+## What is this tool good for ?
-This extension, Wireduck, allow you to read PCAP files using duckdb.
+This extension, Wireduck, allow reading PCAP files using duckdb.

-It uses behind the scenes the tshark utility and allows flexible parsing and analysis of network captures, for every protocoll supported by wireshark's dissectors.
-#### Dissection is the first step to analysis.  ><(((('>
+[Wireshark](https://www.wireshark.org/) is the leading open source tool for network traffic analysis, [tshark](https://www.wireshark.org/docs/man-pages/tshark.html), Wireshark's CLI, allows filterting and fetching netework data.
+Howerver, when analytics, aggregation, joining and other data wrangleing tasks are in order things gets a little more complex and data wrangling is required.
+This is where this extension can help by harnessing the argonomity of duckdb and SQL.

+In addiiton, while duckdb suports leading data format (parquet ,json, delta, etc) wireshark supports over 3000 protocols. from IoT to Telcom to financial protocols.
+So any new dissector developed for wireshark immediatly enables analytics over the data.

+## How wireduck works ?
+Wireduck runs tshark behind the scenes utilizing wireshark's glossary to be able to parse any packet from any supported protocol to its fields.

 ## Installation
 ### Prerequities
-tshark ( installed part of wireshark) is installed. and validate its exists via
+tshark (installed as part of wireshark) is installed. validate its exists via
 ```
 tshark --version
 ```